! – Code snippet to speed up Google Fonts rendering: googlefonts.3perf.com – > <! – End of code snippet for Google Fonts – >

 and GCSE profile and include: Art • Health and Social Care • Business • ICT • Sport

-This is a one year programme You will study a range of accredited units with a focus on developing Employability skills.
+This is a one year programme You will study a range of AQA Award certificates with a focus on developing Employability skills.
 You will also study English and Maths.
-You will also attend a regular work placement.
+You will also attend a regular work experience placement.